 Prior to joining Oberon Fuels, Bipin was Chief Technology Engineer at Siluria Technologies, a company whose technology transforms methane into transportation fuels and commodity chemicals, where he led the development of the commercial units focused on its OCM and ETL technologies.

 Before joining Siluria, he was a project engineering manager at KiOR where he oversaw the execution of Front End Engineering Design (FEED) for converting 1,500 tons per day of wood chips into 3,000 barrels per day of naphtha and distillate.

 Earlier in his career he held consulting, management and engineering positions with LINC Energy, Fluor Enterprises, Foster Wheeler, Shell Global Solutions, Qatar Petroleum and Suncor Energy where he led and oversaw engineering, procurement, constructions and operation of various projects.

 Bipin holds a Bachelor of Science in Chemical Engineering from Leeds University in the U.K.

-In her role as Administrative Manager, Erin is responsible for the efficient flow of information, processes and people across Oberon’s enterprise.
+In her role as Manager of Company Operations, Erin is responsible for the efficient flow of information, processes and people across Oberon’s enterprise.
 A Jill of All Trades, Erin not only organizes meetings and projects, she also is responsible for overseeing Oberon’s HR function, onboarding new employees (of which there will be many in 2020), and pretty much doing whatever else needs to be done.

 Erin comes to Oberon through her employment with Freedom Makers, an organization whose mission is to support military spouses and their families by providing them with location independent, contract employment opportunities that will be available to them whether or not their family is deployed to a new location.